kitzeslab/opensoundscape/README.md

 These utilities can be strung together to create data analysis pipelines.
 OpenSoundscape is designed to be run on any scale of computer: laptop, desktop, or computing cluster.

 OpenSoundscape is currently in active development.
 If you find a bug, please submit an issue.
-If you have another question about OpenSoundscape, please email Sam Lapp (`sam.lapp` at `pitt.edu`) or Tessa Rhinehart (`tessa.rhinehart` at `pitt.edu`).
+If you have another question about OpenSoundscape, please email Sam Lapp (`sam.lapp` at `pitt.edu`).

 #### Suggested Citation
 ```
-Lapp, Rhinehart, Freeland-Haynes, and Kitzes, 2022.
-"OpenSoundscape v0.6.2".
+Lapp, Rhinehart, Freeland-Haynes, Khilnani, and Kitzes, 2022.
+"OpenSoundscape v0.7.0".
 ```

 # Installation

 OpenSoundscape can be installed on Windows, Mac, and Linux machines.
 It has been tested on Python 3.7 and 3.8.

-Most users should install OpenSoundscape via pip: `pip install opensoundscape==0.6.2`.
+Most users should install OpenSoundscape via pip: `pip install opensoundscape==0.7.0`.
 Contributors and advanced users can also use Poetry to install OpenSoundscape.

 For more detailed instructions on how to install OpenSoundscape and use it in Jupyter, see the [documentation](http://opensoundscape.org).